slider104/nixos/README.md

-in /modules are all the *.nix modules. when you want to create a new custom dotfile for a program, you can use my blueprint system. take a look at /modules/fuzzel/fuzzel.nix it makes sure you can edit your dotfiles in /dotfiles/yourdotfile/config.cfg and write it to the correct directory. at least the directory of the source file should exist. in ~/nixos/modules/bash/bash.nix are my bash aliases. usefull if you change alot.
+in /modules are all the *.nix modules. when you want to create a new custom dotfile for a program, you can use my blueprint system. take a look at /modules/fuzzel/fuzzel.nix it makes sure you can edit your dotfiles in /dotfiles/yourdotfile/config.cfg and write it to the correct directory. at least the directory of the source file should exist. in ~/nixos/modules/bash/bash.nix are my bash aliases. useful if you change alot.
 ```
 # Aliases
 alias cat='bat'